 Using Windows profiles with Password Manager and single sign-on

-This topic does not contain any information specific to Profile Management.
+This article does not contain any information specific to Profile Management.
 It tells you how to configure certain Windows options so that Citrix Single Sign-on operates optimally with local profiles, roaming profiles, mandatory profiles, or hybrid profiles.
 This topic applies to Citrix Single Sign-on 4.8 or 5.0.

 Local profiles are stored on the local server to which the user has logged on.
 Password Manager and single sign-on save registry information in the